sdv-dev/SDV/docs/user_guides/single_table/gaussian_copula.rst

 Possible values for the distribution argument are:

--  ``univariate``: Let ``copulas`` select the optimal univariate distribution.
-This may result in non-parametric models being used.
--  ``parametric``: Let ``copulas`` select the optimal univariate distribution, but restrict the selection to parametric distributions only.
--  ``bounded``: Let ``copulas`` select the optimal univariate distribution, but restrict the selection to bounded distributions only.
-This may result in non-parametric models being used.
--  ``semi_bounded``: Let ``copulas`` select the optimal univariate distribution, but restrict the selection to semi-bounded distributions only.
-This may result in non-parametric models being used.
--  ``parametric_bounded``: Let ``copulas`` select the optimal univariate distribution, but restrict the selection to parametric and bounded distributions only.
--  ``parametric_semi_bounded``: Let ``copulas`` select the optimal univariate distribution, but restrict the selection to parametric and semi-bounded distributions only.
 -  ``gaussian``: Use a Gaussian distribution.
 -  ``gamma``: Use a Gamma distribution.
 -  ``beta``: Use a Beta distribution.